dracohu2025-cloud/awesome-nano-banana/examples/example.md

 ### Prompt

 ```
-Prompt: Create a realistic high-fashion studio photo collage featuring the same woman in six to eight different poses, using the uploaded face image as the exact facial reference (same facial structure, eyes, nose, lips, skin tone, and overall identity).
+Create a realistic high-fashion studio photo collage featuring the same woman in six to eight different poses, using the uploaded face image as the exact facial reference (same facial structure, eyes, nose, lips, skin tone, and overall identity).

 The woman has a slim and elegant body, natural proportions, pale to light skin tone, a delicate oval face, soft but sharp facial features, large expressive eyes, thin lips, and a calm, confident expression.
 Her hair is long, black, styled in a messy bun with loose strands falling naturally around the face.